blockchain-lab-um/masca/packages/docs/docs/ssi-snap/design.md

 ## Cryptography

 Cryptography is what makes everything secure and possible.
 VCs and VPs are both digitally signed and verifiable by everyone that gets in contact with them.
-Because of developing on web3/Ethereum wallet, we are reusing your existing cryptography keys, so the users do not have to worry about backing up the additional keys.
+Because of developing on web3/Ethereum snap, we are reusing your existing cryptography keys, so the users do not have to worry about backing up the additional keys.

 ### Cryptographic keys